 Generally, if you have Group Health Insurance coverage from an employer or from a spouse’s employer (employer should have 20 or more employees) and also Medicare, the Group Plan is primary and pays first.

 Otherwise, usually Medicare is primary and pays first, though there are exceptions.
-Refer to this topic in detail on the ‘About Medicare’ tab.
+Refer to this topic in in our Articles section.

 Medicare denied a claim which I think should have been paid.
 What should I do?

-You can challenge the decision by filing an appeal within 120 days of receiving the Medicare Summary Notice that lists the denied claim.
+You can challenge the decision by filing an appeal within 120 days of receiving the Medicare Summary Notice that lists the denied claim (initial claim determination).

 Who can I contact to resolve Medicare claim payment issues?

 You should contact your plan to get information about how to file an appeal.
 In most cases, this information should already be part of the plan materials or on the back of your plan’s membership card.